91´óÉñ

 91´óÉñ is one of only three pediatric-only sites in the National Cancer Institute’s Community Oncology Research Program (NCORP).
 As part of a national network of 46 community-based research sites, our role is to bring high-quality pediatric cancer clinical trials directly into community settings, so families can access cutting-edge treatments closer to home.

-We focus on expanding access for children from underrepresented and medically underserved backgrounds, including those reached through affiliate sites like Broward Health and Sacred Heart Pensacola.
-By participating in NCORP, we help reduce disparities in pediatric cancer care, improve outcomes, and study how cancer treatment, symptom management, and survivorship unfold outside of major academic centers.Ìý
+We focus on expanding access for children from all backgrounds, including those reached through affiliate sites like Broward Health.
+By participating in NCORP, we help reduce disparities in pediatric cancer care, improve outcomes, and study how cancer treatment, symptom management, and survivorship unfold outside of major academic centers.

 We serve as part of the Children’s Oncology Group, the only pediatric research base in the NCORP network, working to ensure that all children have a chance to benefit from clinical research, no matter where they live.